| Home | Mission | Events | Membership | History |

 So many swords are found, manufactured over such a wide span of years, that these swords clearly are not the work of two smiths named Ulfberht and Ingelrii.
 They are thought to be the products of families of sword makers, or perhaps associations of sword makers.
 The swords are believed to have been made in Frankish lands along the lower Rhine in what is now Germany, a region that has made fine swords and cutlery from medieval to modern times.

-Ulfberht's success brought forth imitators, and it appears that Viking-age smiths made counterfeit Ulfberth (and later, Ingelrii) blades.
-Some of the surviving blades bearing these inlays are clearly inferior copies.
-In some cases the inscription is spelled wrong or is otherwise corrupt.
+Some of the Ulfberht swords are clearly inferior, being less-well designed and fabricated, using lower-quality materials.
+In some cases, the Ulfberht mark is poorly formed, or misspelled.
+At least some of these are thought to be Viking-age counterfeits, made by smiths to capitalize on the Ulfberht name.
 One surviving blade is inlaid with Ulfberht on one side and Ingelrii on the other, a double counterfeit!
 The best indication of a genuine blade appears to be the metallurgical quality, an area which has received insufficient research.
 Additionally, it is likely that additional Ulfberht and Ingelrii blades remain to be identified, since the inlays are sometimes not visible to the naked eye and are revealed only by X-ray analysis.

-It seems unlikely that nonferrous materials were used for blades.
+It seems unlikely that nonferrous materials were used for blades in the Viking-age.
 Yet, in chapter 5 of Fljótsdæla saga, Þorvaldur, while in a troll's cave, found a sword with a green colored blade without a spot of rust, a description suggesting the blade was made of bronze.
 I am not aware of any archaeological evidence for the use of bronze sword blades in the Viking age, although a bronze axe head from the Viking age survives in Iceland.

 Most of the Viking age swords appear to have come from outside Viking lands, notably from Frankish lands along the Rhine.
 There are a few instances in the sagas in which people are described fabricating weapons, but never swords.
 One example is in chapter 23 of Fóstbræðra saga, in which Bjarni made a special axe for Þormóður.
 In chapter 2 of Svarfdæla saga, Þorsteinn did not care for the sword he received from Þórólfur, so he fashioned an axe for himself.